Healthy Homes Assessment Pakowhai

 Home Assessments Pakowhai for Rental Properties

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for landlords and property managers.
-For professional guidance, contact us today to schedule your rental property home evaluation.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling can be significant for property owners and landlords.
+For specialist advice, call now and schedule your rental property house evaluation.

 home assessments for rental properties